Astronauts Ready for Wednesday Science Upgrades Spacewalk

-Category: Space Hits: 1NASA astronauts Victor Glover (left) and Michael Hopkins work on U.S. spacesuit maintenance inside the International Space Station’s Quest airlock.
+Category: Space Hits: 3NASA astronauts Victor Glover (left) and Michael Hopkins work on U.S. spacesuit maintenance inside the International Space Station’s Quest airlock.

 Two NASA astronauts are ready for the first spacewalk of the year on Wednesday with support from two of their fellow Expedition 64 Flight Engineers.
 The rest of the crew aboard the International Space Station kept up research and life support operations today.